It is a crime in Colorado for a psychologist to have sex with a client

 - A fine of $500-$5,000.

-Depending on the nature and circumstances, aggravated sexual assault on a client by a psychotherapist is a Colorado class 4 felony.
+Depending on the circumstances, aggravated sexual assault on a client by a psychotherapist is a Colorado class 4 felony.
 Consequences can include:

 - A minimum of 2 years in prison (mandatory), with the possibility of an indeterminate (up to life) sentence, and/or